Stockland Trust (ARSN 092 897 348) (“Trust”)

 |

-The AMIT Regime is a new tax system which took effect from 1 July 2016.
+The AMIT Regime is a tax system which commenced on 1 July 2016.
 The AMIT Regime seeks to reduce complexity, increase certainty and minimise compliance costs for eligible managed investment trusts (“MIT”) and their members.
 A trustee of a MIT may elect into the AMIT Regime.

 Stockland Trust Management Limited (“STML”) as responsible entity for Stockland Trust has elected into the AMIT Regime.